KiDS-WL/onepower/README.md

 **TATOOINE**
 *Tools for Analyzing Two-point and One-point cOrrelations, Intrinsic alignments, and Nonlinear structurE*

+> “Modeling small-scale structure in a galaxy not so far away.”

 TATOOINE is a Python package for computing power spectra and one-point statistics using the halo model framework.
 It is designed for studying the galaxy–matter connection, cosmological structure formation, and intrinsic alignments, especially in the non-linear regime.

 ### Features